fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

 ## Let's try it out!

 Let's give our function a try.
-First we will change a few values in the grid to be something other than `0`.
+First, we will change a few values in the grid to be something other than `0`.
 And then we will try to retrieve and display those values in our brand-new window.
 Can you guess which values will be displayed?

 === "EDN"